felixmalvian/co-location-rule/README.md

 your_object_name.co_location_pruned()     # Returning a filtered Participation Index above 50%
 ```

-The returned dataframe after calling the method above is look like below:
+The returned dataframe after calling the method above is looked like below:

 Category 1 | Category 2 | PR 1 | PR 2 | PI
 --|--|--|--|--